hzget/hzget.github.io/notes/practice/algorithm.md

 * have little space overhead

-For example, an event-driven program will trigger correspoding handlers for each incoming event, with its type in a known range of integers.
-If we store the corresponding relationships in an array, we can get O(1) handler access for any event type.
+For example, an event-driven program will trigger correspoding handlers for each incoming event, with event types being in a known continuous range of integers.
+Storing these correspondences in an array, we can get O(1) access of handler for any event type.

 However, the operations such as adding or deleting items in the middle of an array are inefficent, and we need the ***lists*** structure for that.